IBM-Cloud/ansible-collection-ibm/docs/ibm_app_config_segments_info.rst

     GUID of the App Configuration service.
 Get it from the service instance credentials section of the dashboard.

-  tags (False, str, None)
-    Filter the resources to be returned based on the associated tags.

   expand (False, bool, None)
     If set to `true`, returns expanded view of the resource details.